Inauguration Performers: Toby Keith, 3 Doors Down, Lee Greenwood, Others To Appear At ‘Make America Great Again! Welcome Celebration’

 Although there has been some controversy, it appears that at least some members of the Radio City Rockettes will also be performing for the Inauguration, as will the Mormon Tabernacle Choir and Jackie Evancho of America’s Got Talent.

-The ‘Make America Great Again!
-Welcome Celebration’ will take place at the Lincoln Memorial on January 19 and will be broadcast live.
+The “Make America Great Again!
+Welcome Celebration” will take place at the Lincoln Memorial on January 19, and will be broadcast live.
 The Inauguration will take place on January 20, when Donald Trump will be sworn in as the 45 President of the United States.

 [Featured Image by Ethan Miller/Getty Images]